-5. Get a Home Study
+5. Complete a Home Study

-A home study is a thorough investigation of your home, family, relationships and — more importantly — an opportunity to determine what “type” of child would be the best fit for your family.
-This process takes, on average, 2-6 months and requires quite a bit of paperwork.
+A home study is a thorough investigation of your home, family, and relationships.
+This process can take between two and six months and requires quite a bit of paperwork.
 This is a good time to begin collecting documents: birth certificates, marriage licenses, tax returns, and financial statements.
 Make appointments for physicals, as you’ll need a valid TB test and proof that you are in reasonably good health.
 You’ll also need to be fingerprinted for a criminal history background check.
-Learn more about the home study process.Finding a Home Study Professional

 With or without an agency working for you, active participation in your adoption may speed up the process and keep you busy and focused.
 Particularly if you’re hoping to adopt domestically, putting the word out with friends and family that you are hoping to adopt can be the first step, and there are many things you can do to increase the likelihood of a match or being selected by an expectant parent considering adoption.

-Parent Profiles(SM)is a website designed specifically to allow hopeful adoptive parents to connect with parents who are considering placing a child for adoption.
-You can create a profile on Adoption.com Parent Profiles that includes features like video upload, photo albums, profile statistics, video chat with expectant parents, and a Pinterest-like section that allows you to share your interests through photos.
+Parent Profiles was designed specifically to allow hopeful adoptive parents to connect with parents who are considering placing a child for adoption.
+You can create a profile on Adoption.com Parent Profiles that includes features like video, photo albums, profile statistics, and tags that will help your profile be more searchable.
 These features will help you better stand out and connect with expectant parents who are considering an adoption placement for their child.
 Parent Profiles also offers different packages to stuir your needs.

 7. Prepare for the Possibilities

 The time after a match has been made will be filled with anticipation, preparation, and lots of excitement.
 Consider that there are three sides to the adoption triad.
 Educate yourself and create a post-placement contact/openness plan that you and the birth parents feel comfortable with.
-Whatever your relationship is to be with the child’s birth parents, begin now to cultivate respect and unconditional love for these individuals who are your child’s first parents.
+Whatever your relationship is to be with the child’s birth parents, begin now to cultivate respect and unconditional love for these individuals who are your child’s biological parents.

 9. Adoption Day